ossf/wg-best-practices-os-developers/meeting-minutes.md

  ## Other subjects
- * Gibson - what timing shouold they consider for their release?
+ * Gibson - what timing should they consider for their release?
--- Conversation about how end-user could actually get adn deploy update -- David - would this be good to get into the press release that is coming out this week?
+-- Conversation about how end-user could actually get and deploy update -- David - would this be good to get into the press release that is coming out this week?
 ---David, Xavier, CRob agree this would be good to add in
 --- Press release shoul dbe frozen by oct15 (note to lindsay) to go out on oct28